lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 ### Program specification

-Your program must include the following structs functions with exactly the specified inputs and return types.
+Your program must include the following structs and functions with exactly the specified inputs and return types.
 You may optionially start with the code in `/public/labs/lab5/lab5_starter.c`, which has the correct function headers.
 * struct `float_pt_t` with data members for sign, mantissa, and exponent